Travel.State.Gov > International Travel > Learn About Your Destination > Haiti International Travel Information

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Real Estate Investments: Be highly cautious.
 Property rights are irregularly enforced.
 Clear title to land is difficult or impossible to obtain.
 Consult an attorney before signing documents or closing on any real estate transactions.
 Undeveloped land is vulnerable to legal and physical takeover.
 Absentee owners may be assaulted by squatters when trying to reclaim their property.
 Litigation and eviction proceedings can take years.
 U.S. citizens involved in business/property disputes are sometimes arrested without charge and can spend months or years in pre-trial detention, waiting for their cases to be heard.
 The Embassy does not attend property dispute hearings but, as above, can assist U.S. citizens who have been arrested.

-LGBTI Travelers: Anti-LGBTI sentiment exists.
-Persons identified as LGBTI may be targeted for harassment, discrimination, or physical attacks.
-See our LGBTI travel information page and section 6 of the Department of State's Human Rights report on Haiti for further details.
+LGBTQI+ Travelers: Anti-LGBTQI+ sentiment exists.
+While no laws criminalize sexual orientation or consensual same-sex conduct between adults, persons identified as LGBTQI+ may be targeted for harassment, discrimination, or physical attacks.
+See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.

 Women Travelers: Domestic violence and sexual assault are unfortunately common and not always investigated or prosecuted consistently or vigorously.
 See our travel tips for Women Travelers.